cdklabs/construct-hub/docs/application-overview.md

 1. The *prune* function enforces the configured deny-list and ensures previously indexed packages that are now part of the deny-list are removed from storage within an hour.
+1. The *discovery canary*, if configured, is a Lambda function the will periodically publish new versions of a dummy package and validate the hub is able to discover that package within a predefined SLA.

 [cdklabs/construct-hub-webapp]: https://github.com/cdklabs/construct-hub-webapp